 During the second half of 2021 we began to experience increased prices for certain raw materials, including steel and chemicals and for purchased components and outsourced services, with such increases continuing into 2022, and made worse by the impacts resulting from Russia's continuing invasion of Ukraine.
-While we strive to achieve price increases to pass through higher raw material and component costs to our customers, we are not always able to do so and, if we can, the impact of such price increases may lag the timing of cost increases.
+While we strive to achieve price increases to pass through higher raw material and component costs to our customers, we may not be able to do so and if we can, the impact of such price increases may lag the timing of increased costs.
 During this time, we also began to experience tight labor conditions which has led to increased employee turnover, delays in filling open positions and labor cost inflation, which impacts both our cost of sales and selling, general and administrative ("SG&A") expenses.
-This labor cost inflation, which has continued into 2022, has resulted in increases in salaries, hourly pay rates and benefit costs.
+This labor cost inflation, which has continued into 2022, has resulted in increases in salaries, hourly pay rates and benefits costs.

 In an effort to reduce inflationary pressures on the economy, central banks, including the U.S. Federal Reserve, have begun to increase reference interest rates, an action which typically has the effect of increasing borrowing costs and restraining economic activity.
-There is a possibility that these actions could not only reduce the rate of global economic growth, but could lead to a recessionary environment in certain economies, including Europe and the United States.
-Any reduction in economic activity resulting from such actions could result in moderating or declining demand for oil and natural gas.
+There is a possibility that these actions could not only reduce the rate of global economic growth, but could lead to a recessionary environment in certain economies.
+Any reduction in economic activity resulting from such actions could result in moderating demand for oil and natural gas.